Session replay — what it is and how to enable it

 Extending privacy controls via the SDK

-Your development team can go further with Yaplet.setReplayOptions(options) called before Yaplet.initialize().
-Useful options include:
+Your development team can go further with Yaplet.setReplayOptions(options), called before Yaplet.initialize().
+Useful options:

-• maskAllInputs: true — masks all text input values, not just passwords.
+• maskAllInputs: true — masks every text input value, not just passwords.

-• maskTextSelector: ".sensitive-data" — masks text in any element matching a CSS selector.
+• maskTextSelector: ".sensitive-data" — masks the text of anything matching a CSS selector.

-• blockSelector: "#payment-form" — completely blocks a section from recording.
+• blockSelector: "#payment-form" — keeps a whole section out of the recording.

-Network log privacy can be controlled separately with Yaplet.setNetworkLogsBlacklist(["api.payments.com"]) and Yaplet.setNetworkLogPropsToIgnore(["Authorization"]).
+Network log privacy is separate: Yaplet.setNetworkLogsBlacklist(["api.payments.com"]) and Yaplet.setNetworkLogPropsToIgnore(["Authorization"]).

 GDPR considerations